Former officer Kim Potter's trial will be livestreamed

 Three members of Wright's family and of Potter's family will be allowed into the courtroom.
 Two members of the media will be admitted.

-Jurors will be escorted by the sheriff's office, and will be referred to by number instead of name.
+Jurors will be escorted by the sheriff's office and will be referred to by number instead of by name.
 Witnesses will be sequestered and barred from watching the trial before their testimony.

 The courts also continue to observe social distancing protocol and face mask requirements.